-I am a natural contemplative.
+I am a natural contemplative which probably has helped my journey towards becoming a person of discernment.
 I like to say that I am a contemplative stuck in the world.
 My heart naturally inclines itself towards constantly gazing towards what God might be saying or doing in everything, so I have always loved the thought of using moments to discern.

 I want to say that although you may have felt the responsibility to use Covid-19 as a time of discernment, it’s okay if this season as not brought huge revelation to you.
 It’s okay if this season has been one in which you have felt stuck or struggled to see the big plan that God wants to bring forth through this.

 In 1 Kings 19:11-13 we read how God told Elijah to listen for Him but He wasn’t in the wind, or the earthquake or the fire.
 He came in the gentle whisper.
 That perhaps although we can and have seen God move in this season, for us as we seek what is next, God will speak in the whisper.

 We just need to be intentional about it and be aware of where we are.